ontop/ontop-website/guide/databases/presto.md

 ## Nested Type Support

 Ontop implements explicit compatibility with the Presto array type `array(t)`.
-When used with the [_Flatten Lens_](../guide/advanced/lenses.md#flattenlens), it is able to automatically infer the type of the result column.
+When used with the [flatten lens](/guide/advanced/lenses#flattenlens), it is able to automatically infer the type of the result column.

-The _Flatten Lens_ cannot be used on arrays stored as JSON-encoded columns in the database.
+The flatten lens cannot be used on arrays stored as JSON-encoded columns in the database.
 For such use cases, the column first has to be converted to an array type.

-### Struct Access:
+### Struct Access
  In Presto, individual `ROW` objects can be accessed by SQL expressions using the "dot operator" on the `ROW` column.
 In Ontop, this feature is not currently supported.

 Should any of their elements still be required, then a workaround can be performed by first transforming the struct into a JSON object and then accessing it using JSON functions.